dboyhasnoname/learning/aws/aws.md

 1. **Innovative and fast-growing platform**
 2. **Services solve common problems** -  Common problems such as load balancing, queuing, sending email, and storing files are solved for us by AWS services.
 We don’t need to reinvent the wheel.
 3. **Enabling automation** - Because AWS has an API, we can automate everything: we can write code to create networks, start virtual server clusters, or deploy a relational database.
 Automation increases reliability and improves efficiency.
 4. **Flexible capacity (scalability)** - Flexible capacity frees us from planning.
 We can scale from one server to thousands of servers.
 Out storage can grow from gigabytes to petabytes.
-We no longer need to predict your future capacity needs for the coming months and years.
+We no longer need to predict

+r future capacity needs for the coming months and years.
 5. **Built for failure (reliability)** - Most AWS services are fault-tolerant or highly available.
 6. **Reducing time to market**
 7. **Worldwide**